crhallberg/zips/README.md

 ### Under the hood

-In version 1.0.0, **zips** doesn't load its data until the first time a function is called.
+**zips** doesn't load its data until the first time a function is called.
 The longest loading time I've seen is 100ms.
 After that, sub-millisecond returns can be expected.

 ### Why?